dilawari2008/OpenAIFunctions-Chatbot/README.md

 Once executed, the response of the execution will be fed again into the assistant, and the assistant will again respond with a response, or call a tool again.

 Once all tool calls are over, the assistant will respond with the final response.

-**Note:** At times the chat might go haywire or the model might hallucinate.
-If that happens, start a new chat using the refresh button on the top right corner.

 ## Technical Decisions